Clewsy/p0wer/README.md

 # p0wer
 Remotely control power outlets via a raspberrypi zero W interfaced with a modified off-the-shelf wireless 4-channel mains remote control.
 Check the KiCad directory for the [schematic][link_repo_p0wer_schematic]).
-More info and photos can be found here: [clews.pro/projects/p0wer.html][link_clews_projects_p0wer].
+More info and photos can be found [here][link_clews_projects_p0wer].

 ## Installation:
 On the raspberry pi install the pigpio library: